TERMS OF SERVICE

 i.
 Customer grants Company a nonexclusive, revocable license to access, copy, use and distribute any Customer Materials provided to it to the extent necessary to perform the Services and for the purposes specified in the Sales Order.
 Customer retains all other interest in Customer Materials.
 Company may sublicense the right to use Customer Materials to its subcontractors only to the extent necessary for subcontractors to perform services for Company related to this Agreement.
 Company may rely on and use the Customer Materials without independent verification.

 ii.
-Company may (a) display Customer Materials, Proprietary Marks, Deliverables, Services provided or results achieved on its websites, blogs, and social media pages, and (b) publicly describe its role in the creation of the Deliverables and relationship with Customer, for promotional, marketing and industry recognition purposes.
+Company may (a) display Customer Materials, Proprietary Marks, Deliverables, Services provided or results achieved on its websites, blogs, and social media pages, and (b) publicly describe its role in the creation of the Deliverables and relationship with Customer, and the related projects or affiliated brands, for promotional, marketing and industry recognition purposes.

 f.
 Authorized Access.
 Company is authorized to access the Customer’s website, hosting provider, servers, development environment, and online services as may be necessary to provide the Deliverables.
 Company may use such access to limit or remove access to the Deliverables until paid for in full.